ppaez/pyramid_tutorial_maintain/README.rst

                          authorization/
                          tests/

-In the top level there are The \*.rst documentation files and `src/` contains the source code files.
+In the top level there are the \*.rst documentation files and `src/` contains the source code files, organized in subfolders that correspond to the chapters.

-The subfolders under `src/` contain the source code files as expected to be at the end of a given chapter of the tutorial.
-Some source files are modified in a given chapter.

 A \*.rst documentation file may list the content of one or more source files by using a `literalinclude` Sphinx directive.